The first dance: what you need to know

 The most popular first dance request in the past two years is a classic from Nat 'King' Cole and we're not surprised; the song isn't too slow, you can do many different types of dance to it (swing, ballroom, "old fashioned slow dance" etc), the words are appropriate to wedding receptions, and the orchestration and arrangement are both great.
-Please note that our version of the song has a slightly different ending than the original - head over to our audio player to hear how we finish the tune.
+Here's our version of this classic tune!

 2. At Last (Etta James)